lr42/gentle/README.md

 ========================================================================

-This project is currently in beta, so it may be a little rough around the edges, but many improvements will be coming in the very near future.
+This project is currently in beta, so it may be a little rough around the edges, but it's usable (I've been using it myself for a while), and many improvements will be coming in the very near future.

 What is this?